Welcome to Wisconsin

 Blackwolf Run Golf Course

-1111 W Riverside Dr, Kohler, WIsconsin 53044
+1111 W Riverside Dr, Kohler, Wisconsin

 Blackwolf Run’s River Course, located in Kohler, Wisconsin, is a golfing masterpiece that showcases the state’s natural beauty while providing a challenging and rewarding experience for golf enthusiasts.
 Designed by the legendary Pete Dye, the River Course is part of the renowned American Club Resort.
 Set along the Sheboygan River, the course features pristine fairways, strategic bunkering, and undulating greens that harmonize with the surrounding landscapes.
-The signature par-4 14th hole, known as “Nature’s Course,” exemplifies this integration, requiring a tee shot across a meadow and over the river to a well-protected green.
+The signature par-4 14th hole, “Nature’s Course,” exemplifies this integration, requiring a tee shot across a meadow and over the river to a well-protected green.

 SentryWorld Golf Course

-601 Michigan Ave N, Stevens Point, WIsconsin 54481
+601 Michigan Ave N, Stevens Point, Wisconsin

 The Golf Courses of Lawsonia

-W2615 S Valley View Dr, Green Lake, WIsconsin 54941
+W2615 S Valley View Dr, Green Lake, Wisconsin

 Water Sports